Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 **Lightsail**

-Question 28

-_Which of the following are focuses of the **operational excellence** pillar of the Well-Architected Framework?_
+_Q28: Which of the following are focuses of the operational excellence pillar of the Well-Architected Framework?_
 (Choose 3)

-- **Plan for and anticipate failure**.
+- **Plan for and anticipate failure**
-- **Script operations as code**.
+- **Script operations as code**
-- Deploy smaller reversible changes.
+- **Deploy smaller reversible changes**

-This is a focus of the operational excellence pillar.
+> This is a focus of the operational excellence pillar.
 This pillar focuses on creating applications that effectively support production workloads.

 Question 29